-Northwest Conference boys soccer power rankings through Thursday, April 24.
+Northwest Conference boys' soccer power rankings as of Friday, April 4.